Ships, Boats from Italy Tariff: 15% (2026)

 Italy is a significant source of ships, boats imports into the United States, with approximately $82B in total bilateral trade.

-Ships, Boats (HTS Chapter 89) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Ships, Boats (HTS Chapter 89) generally enter duty-free at the MFN level, so the EU deal's flat 15% is the entire duty burden.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Italy.

 Key products in HTS Chapter 89 imported from Italy include Cargo ships, Tankers, Yachts, Fishing vessels, Sailboats, and Tugboats.